The 3 C’s of Divorce Explained: Communication, Cooperation & Compromise

 - Be flexible: Remain open to new information and negotiation strategies.

-These steps not only reduce conflict but can also result in smoother co-parenting arrangements, faster settlements, and a more positive post-divorce life.
+Following these steps can reduce conflict, lead to smoother co-parenting, faster settlements, and a more positive post-divorce life.

 Divorce Attorneys of Barber Law Offices – Schaumburg, IL